kimatron/dive-goblin1/TESTING.md

 #### Navigation drop down menu obscuring main body, bad ux

+### When deleting/editing products in product management, there is no delete confirmation stage, and once an action is completed the user is taken out of the product management section.
+Not a big issue, just bad ux

 ## Bug Report: AWS S3 Storage Configuration Issue

 ### Description